AdamJamesNaylor/jmc-warp/README.md

 ### What happens if a Warpstone is broken by a player or exploded?
 The Warpstone will always drop itself so a player can pick it back up and it will retain all of it's connection information so that it can be replaced.

-### What happens if more than one Warpstone is bound to another?
+### What happens if more than one Warpstone is connected to another?
-If a Warpstone is bound to more than one destination it will store that information but a player using that Warpstone will currently always warp to the first destination that was bound.
+If a Warpstone is connected to more than one destination it will store that information but a player using that Warpstone will currently always warp to the first destination that was connected.
 Effectively ignoring all connections after the first.
-This will be addressed in a future version where the player will be able to select which of the bound destinations to warp to.
+This will be addressed in a future version where the player will be able to select which of the connected destinations to warp to.

 ### Can anybody craft Warpstones?
 Currently anybody can craft a Warpstone if they have the right ingredients but in a future version this ability will need to be unlocked via a command so that ranks and permissions can be supported.